OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ![](../kpi-gap-packages.png)
 --
-### Number of SageMath installation on Windows:
+### Number of SageMath downloads on Windows:
-- developed by ODK, but is it measurable? @embray
+- Developed by ODK, so easily measurable

 ---